benswift/benswift.github.io/_talks/3ai-lecture-workshop.md

 > sensing and responding to us?
 How to do protect our privacy?
 What happens to
 > all that data?

+- what are the **interfaces** in livecoding?
+- what does failure look like?
+- what design intervention could we make to help out?

 ## intent

 > Why has the system been constructed? by whom? and for what purposes?